McLeod Bethel-Thompson: San Jose SaberCats

-After going undrafted in the 2011 NFL Draft, Bethel-Thompson joined the San Jose SaberCats of the Arena Football League.
-During three games played, Bethel-Thompson completed 20 out of 43 passes for 220 yards, 3 touchdowns, and 1 interception, as well as 2 rushes for 24 yards.
+After going undrafted in the 2011 NFL draft, Bethel-Thompson joined the San Jose SaberCats of the Arena Football League.
+Bethel-Thompson appeared in 12 total games, mostly as a holder.
+He relieved starting quarterback Mark Grieb in three games, completing 20 out of 43 passes for 220 yards, 3 touchdowns, and 1 interception, as well as 2 rushes for 24 yards.

-San Francisco 49ers
+San Francisco 49ers (first stint)

 Bethel-Thompson played for the San Francisco 49ers for a short time, and was expected to be the third-string quarterback for the 49ers after Josh McCown was cut, but was later cut himself.

 Sacramento Mountain Lions

 On September 3, 2011, Bethel-Thompson signed with the Sacramento Mountain Lions.
 Bethel-Thompson competed with Jordan Palmer, former Fresno State quarterback Ryan Colburn, and Trevor Harris for the starting job.
-Bethel-Thompson ended up starting the last two games at quarterback over Colburn.
 Palmer was released and Harris signed with the Orlando Predators.
+In his first professional start, Bethel-Thompson was named UFL offensive Player of the Week against the Virginia Destroyers.
+With the final two regular season games cancelled, Bethel-Thompson and the Lions defeated the Omaha Nighthawks in a postseason consolation game.

-Miami Dolphins
+Miami Dolphins (first stint)

 Later in 2011, Bethel-Thompson signed to the Miami Dolphins practice squad.

-Minnesota Vikings
+Minnesota Vikings (first stint)

 Bethel-Thompson signed a future contract with the Minnesota Vikings on January 13, 2012.
 He was named to the 53-man active roster just before the start of the 2012 regular season after beating out veteran Sage Rosenfels for the third-string quarterback job.
 He was released on October 8, 2013, when the Vikings signed Josh Freeman.